 AIMS ACTION BY RDC CLIMATE (CARBON) PARTNER ACTION DESIRED OUTCOME To invest in zero and lowcarbon vehicles across the Council fleet Develop a Council fleet replacement plan, by June 2023, seeking to replacing council vehicles with electric/hydrogen and exploring low carbon fuels such as Hydrogenated Vegetable Oil (HVO) by June 2023 Develop business case for renewable diesel by Feb 2023 with aim to roll out across fleet by 2024, if acceptable Less than 1% total emissions reduction Energy Saving Trust Near Net Zero vehicle fleet by 2030 net zero by 2040 To encourage modal shift in transport away from car use across the District.
-Support and delivery the development of local cycling/walking infrastructure (LCWIP)by September 2023.
+Support and deliver the development of local cycling/walking infrastructure (LCWIP) by September 2023.
 Support Active Essex active travel plans for schools.
 Promote the national Walk to School & work week.
 Seek to Promote/Develop local car clubs (pay as you go car hire).
 Support and promote more "School Streets" schools High - approx. 75.2kCO2 per annum on minor roads in Rochford ECC Active Essex, SE Essex Health Alliance, Essex Climate Commission 10% reduction by in local vehicle traffic by 2030; 20% 2040.
 To improve the public Electric Vehicle charging infrastructure across the District.
 Oversee installation of 6 EV charging points on Rochford Estate In 2023.
 Develop EV charging strategy for district with Energy Support Trust by October 2023.
 Seek to amend taxi licensing guidance towards hybrid & electric vehicles by April 2024.
 Identify funding for EV charge points and help with siting Medium Energy Saving Trust Clear EV charging strategy for District.
+To promote zero-carbon fleet alternatives across the District To investigate and signpost funding opportunities to establish hydrogen-powered vehicles technology in the district High Department for Business, Energy & Industrial Trust Funding secured for a hydrogen distribution plant pilot project in the vicinity of the district

-Built Environment and Energy: Improve the energy efficiency of buildings in our district with and aim to transition to low carbonheat sources and develop local renewable energy capacity
+Built Environment and Energy: Improve the energy efficiency of buildings in our district with an aim to transition to low carbon heat sources and develop local renewable energy capacity